I'm Honey!

 Crisp morning air, earlier sunsets, and colorful autumn leaves signal the end of summer, but they don’t have to signal the end of our outdoor activities.
 No matter where we live, there are adventures and new opportunities just waiting to be discovered…

 And, where better to do that in the midst of a pandemic, but the great outdoors?
-Not only are outdoor activities safer choices for the months to come, but they also offer incredible benefits, including some that you may not know about.
+Not only are outdoor activities safer choices for the months to come, but being immersed in nature enhances the incredible benefits they provide, including some that you may not know about.

 Three Reasons to Play Outside